minaxnashed/Task-Manager-Web-App/README.md

 ---

-## Usage
+## 🧪 Usage

 - Open [http://localhost:3000](http://localhost:3000) in your browser.
-- Add, toggle, and delete tasks.
+- Add ➕, toggle 🔁, and delete ❌ tasks.

 ---

-## Notes
+## 📝 Notes

 - Make sure both frontend and backend are running.
 - The backend uses SQLite by default (`tasks.db` will be created automatically).
-- CORS is enabled for development.
+- 🔓 CORS is enabled for development.

 ---